PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 orchestration, source-line replacement, changed-flag handling, and the explicit short-circuit boundaries required by the extracted policy decisions.

-The next adjacent raw lowerer family is the pair `_optimize_transposeconv_output_channel1_terminal_transpose_chains` and `_optimize_transposeconv_output_nhwc_passthrough_chains`, currently about 390 and 316 lines.
-Their shared TransposeConv output-layout semantics, ordering, public boundary behavior, actual production match counts, and overlap must be characterized before deciding whether they belong in one indexed semantic owner or two independently staged owners.
+The remaining adjacent raw lowerer family is `_optimize_transposeconv_output_channel1_terminal_transpose_chains`, currently about 390 lines.
+Characterization proves it is distinct from the extracted general passthrough owner and inactive on the five short representatives.
+Its graph-output contract, required Squeeze, axis remapping, scalar/rank-four constant handling, terminal output metadata, and synthetic compatibility path still require a transactional owner and focused tests.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier